Camping Like an Explorer

 There are not enough good things to say about the ship, the expedition team, the crew, the safety, the comfort, and mostly the great adventure that unfolded for us thanks to all of their efforts.

 Anyone 12 or older with an adventurous spirit is welcome to spend an unforgettable night with us on the continent.
-We camp just once per voyage, on Peninsula, Peninsula In-Depth, and Circle Crossing voyages, and we limit our camping group to 30 passengers, so we suggest you sign up before boarding the ship.
-Please note, there is no camping on our Peninsula Express or Whale Science voyages in 2019-20 and beyond.
+We camp just once per voyage, on select voyages, and we take a limited number of guests, so we strongly suggest you sign up before boarding the ship.
+Please note, there is no camping on our Peninsula Express, Adventures In Antarctica, or Whale Science voyages in 2019-20 and beyond.

 We supply most everything